Red iPhones, cheaper iPads: Everything Apple just announced

 iPhone SE's growth spurt

-The small iPhone is doubling in size -- on its storage.
+The small iPhone is doubling in size -- of its storage.
 The 4-inch budget iPhone SE is getting an upgrade on its memory.
-It will be jumping from 16GB and 64GB to 32GB and 128GB options.
+It will jump from 16GB or 64GB to 32GB or 128GB options.
 The price remains $399.

 Clip service